 iIλiaai=iIλi(ab+bai)=(iIλi)ab+iIλibai=iIλibaisince iIλi=0

-Formally for any family of points ai,iI in E, for any family λi,iI of scalars such that iIλi=1 the point
+Formally, for any family of points ai,iI in E and for any family λi,iI of scalars such that iIλi=1, the point

 (3)x=a+iIλiaai

-Is independent of aE and is called the barycenter or affine combination of the points ai with weights λi, and is denoted as
+is independent of aE and is called the barycenter or affine combination of the points ai with weights λi.
+It is denoted as

 iIλiai